misakstvanu/laravel-fortify-passkeys/readme.md

         .then((attResp) => api.post('/passkey/register', attResp))
         .then((verificationResponse) => {
             if (verificationResponse.data?.verified) {
-                // WE ARE REGISTERED AND LOGGED IN return window.location.reload();
+                // WE ARE REGISTERED AND LOGGED IN / PASSKEY WAS ASSOCIATED WITH NEW OR LOGGED IN ACCOUNT return window.location.reload();
             }
             // Something went wrong verifying the registration.